- February 23, 1953

-He was born on 23rd of February, 1953 in Okazaki and lived on the farm owned by his parents.
+Satoru Nakajima was born on February 23, 1953 in Okazaki and lived on the farm owned by his parents.
 As a teenager, Satoru began to race go-karts before switching to saloon cars, driving Mazda.
 In 1974, Nakajima became a Japanese touring car champion and after that success, he switched to the single-seaters.

 Nakajima in 1977 started a long association with Honda and debuted in the Formula Japan championship, winning the title in the first attempt, and soon after moved to the national Formula 2 series.
 His first year in the championship was very good after he took the 3rd place overall.